 In Japanese, soba means buckwheat, so soba noodles are made with buckwheat flour.
 If you’re buying soba noodles from the store, which is what I usually do, you’ll mostly likely see noodles that are made from a combination of wheat and buckwheat flour.
 They get the job done, but the important thing to note is that those noodles won’t be gluten free.
 Eden Foods is the only brand I’ve seen so far that produces a dried, 100% buckwheat soba noodles.
 Buckwheat flour doesn’t contain gluten, but the Eden Foods soba noodles are produced in a facility that also processes foods that handles wheat.

 Soba noodles are great for weeknight meals because they cook very quickly—about 4 to 5 minutes in boiling water.
 In this recipe, I’m flavoring the noodles with a sauce that’s made with a combination of almond butter, soy sauce, and a few other seasonings.
 It’s light and nutty with a hint of sweetness.
 If you don’t have almond butter, just substitute whatever nut or seed butter you have at home.

-These noodles may look simple, but I promise that once you start eating them, you won’t be able to stop.
+The soba noodles recipe may look simple, but I promise that once you start eating them, you won’t be able to stop.
 I ate this for lunch and dinner several days straight, and I wanted more!

 LOOKING FOR MORE VEGAN NOODLE RECIPES?